stonefarmer9/CV/README.md

 - Acted as interim Front Office Manager until promotion to Reception Manager

 #### Hobbies & Interest ####
-I have always loved to read, and write fiction, currently working on a fantasy epic while also working on a H.P.
-Lovecraft anthology novel with my partner who also writes.
+I have always loved to read, and write fiction, currently working on a [fantasy epic](https://docs.google.com/document/d/1PUuP8AwBn2UY2svVBM5e8csOQf1CNxPyTvvl32xe3d4/edit?usp=sharing)(beware its a first draft!) while also working on a H.P.
+Lovecraft inspired anthology novel with my partner who also writes.
 I am an avid hiker, sometimes loving nothing more than to disappear into the country side with my boots, compass and notebooks seeking inspiration.
-I am also a lover of interactive story-telling and gaming, requiring an awful lot of organisation and people managing but incredibly rewarding when your story takes your players through a good few loops.
+I am also a lover of interactive story-telling and gaming, requiring an awful lot of organisation and people managing but incredibly rewarding when your story takes your players deduce your challenges and creatively work through my campaign.